AdilMeherremov/AdilMeherremov/README.md

 ## 💼 Projects

 ### 📝 Todo List App
-A responsive React application for task management with REST API integration
+A fully responsive React application for task management with REST API integration

 ### 🌤️ Weather Forecast App
-A responsive weather forecast React application
+A fully responsive React application for checking weather with REST API integration

 ### 💱 Currency Converter App
-A responsive react application for converting a currency to another with live exchange rates
+A fully responsive React application for converting a currency to another with live exchange rates
 <br>
 <br>